-Sections 40 and 45 list contributions owed to TRS and THIS Fund, respectively, because of an adjustment to earnings (ATE) to a member's previous school year earnings.
+Section 40 and 45 list contributions owed to TRS and THIS Fund, respectively, because of an adjustment to earnings (ATE) to a member's previous school year earnings.
 Member accounts (service credit and creditable earnings) will not be updated until ATE amounts are paid in full.
+The full amounts owed for ATEs are due when they appear in Gemini in the Invoices section of the Totals screen.